zio/zio/docs/reference/architecture/design-patterns.md

 - **Product types** are the cartesian product of the types they contain.
 For example, `Event` is the product of `String`, `Long`, and `EventType`.
 In scala, we use `case class` to model product types.
 - **Sum types** are the disjoint union of the types they represent.
 For example, `EventType` is the either `ClickEvent` or `ViewEvent`.
 In scala 2, we use `sealed trait`s and In Scala 3, we use `enum`s to model sum types.

+### Functional Domain Modeling

+Functional domain modeling is the process of modeling solutions to problems in a specific domain using functional programming.
+It is a very broad topic, and we are not going to cover all the details here.
+However, we are going to talk about the general patterns that are commonly used in functional domain modeling, in a nutshell.

+In functional programming, we have two primary tools:

+1. Nouns (Data)
+2. Verbs (Operators)

+So to provide a solution to every domain problem, we should follow these steps:

+1. **Extracting the Core Model**— First, we need to focus on extracting the "minimum" information required to describe the "solution" to the "fundamental problem" in that domain.
+So we should ask ourselves, "what is the most fundamental problem we have in this domain?".

+2. **Providing Operators**— Once we find out what is the core model of our domain, we should provide a set of "orthogonal operators" that are going to provide a "solution" to the "complex problems" by combining sub-problems.

+3. **Packaging the Data Type**— To achieve great modularity, we package both the "core model" and "operators" in one place which is called "data type".

+4. **Defining Constructors**— Also to have a better ergonomic API, we put all solutions to the "basic and simple problems" in that domain in the companion object of the "data type".

+The ZIO ecosystem defines all data types in such a way, including ZIO, Fiber, Reference, Stream, etc.

+There are two main encoding styles in functional domain modeling:

+1. Executable Encoding
+2. Declarative Encoding

 ## Design Techniques